Charting the rise of Yorkshire's own Sir Patrick Stewart from his humble Mirfield roots to Star Trek fame

-Sir Patrick Steward: Charting the rise of Yorkshire star from his humble Mirfield roots to Star Trek fame
+Sir Patrick Stewart: Charting the rise of Yorkshire star from his humble Mirfield roots to Star Trek fame

 Sir Patrick, best known for his role as Captain Jean-Luc Picard in Star Trek: The Next Generation, began his working life as a cub reporter in Dewsbury before his editor gave him an ultimatum over his acting career.